 Best Places To See Turtles in Crete

-Below I’ve listed the top spots where you’ll have the best possible chance of seeing a turtle including some handy links to the most top rated sea turtle tours.
+Below I’ve listed the exact locations where you’ll have the best possible chance of seeing a turtle including some handy links to the most top rated sea turtle tours.

 1. Elafonissi Beach

-One of the best places to see turtles in Crete is at Elafonissi Beach which is located on the southwestern corner of the island.
+The best place to see turtles in Crete is at Elafonissi Beach which is located on the southwestern corner of the island.

 This beach is very famous, not only for its nesting turtle population, but also for its pink sand!
 Yep, you read that right – this beach is pink.